 Creating social value policy

-We've recently reviewed our Creating social value policy which sets out our approach to social value and describes our core priorities for the period 2016/21.
+We've recently reviewed our Creating social value policy which sets out our approach to social value and describes our core priorities.
 This is our second social value policy.

 In order to ensure that our work is both focused and achievable, our updated social value policy focuses on the following core priorities;

 - promote employment and economic sustainability – tackle unemployment and facilitate the development of skills